 Why do they get mixed up?

 When the sun is shining and the flowers are in full bloom, it’s natural to assume your symptoms are due to hayfever, especially if you are prone to it.
-And, if you have never had hayfever before, you are more likely to assume you have summer cold.
+If you have never had hayfever before however, you are more likely to assume you have summer cold.

-But this is not always the case.
+This is not always the case though.
 Although most colds occur during the winter months, you can catch a cold at any time of the year and in the case of hayfever, you can develop an allergic reaction as an adult, even if you never had hayfever as a child.

 So what are the similarities?

 Most people know that sneezing, runny noses, congestion and sinus pain are symptoms common to both the cold and hayfever.
 Some lesser known shared symptoms include tiredness, headaches and difficulty concentrating.

 Coughs are another common symptom.
 While they are most commonly caused by viral infections and are usually the residue of the cold or flu, allergies such as hayfever can also lead to dry coughs.
 This is most noticeable when pollen counts are high.

 With so many common symptoms, it’s easy to see why people can get confused.
 Being aware of the differences between a cold and hayfever is important in that it can help ensure you choose the correct treatment for your condition.